oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/shannonization/README.md

 ## Running the Sample

 1. Run the sample on the FPGA emulator (the kernel executes on the CPU):
      ```
      ./shannonization.fpga_emu          (Linux)
      shannonization.fpga_emu.exe        (Windows)
      ```
-2. Run the sample on the FPGA device:
+2. Run the sample on the FPGA simulator device:
+     ```
+     ./shannonization.fpga_sim          (Linux)
+     shannonization.fpga_sim.exe        (Windows)
+     ```
+3. Run the sample on the FPGA device:
      ```
      ./shannonization.fpga              (Linux)
      shannonization.fpga.exe            (Windows)